tgquintela/pySpatialTools/README.md

 * Transform topological data into another topological space, more appropriate for the study of the system.
 * Explore cross-information between aggregated information and punctual features.
 * Assigning local features to some elements for posterior study.
+* Computation of Local indicators of spatial association
+* Egocentric spatial network study and egocentric network features extraction.
+* Graph-based machine learning (using explicit retrievable representation), and operating over a parameter modifiable descriptor model object.

 ### General applications
 * Spatial game theory: study and prediction in [*spatial games*]() evolution by using the statistical and machine learning tools to the extracted features.
 * Spatial regression models: perform a local regression model for a heterogeneous and user-defined neighborhood.
+* Spatial econometrics.
 * Support tool in Exploratory Analysis computing quickly easy local measures.
 * Preprocessing information for modeling or visualization, e.g. spatially aggregating data.
 * Study the spatial scaling property of features data.
+* Easily transformation of a spatial data and a neighborhood definition to a spatial network.

 ## Installation